 - Physician's office/clinic visit copays

-- Dental care including copays, fluoride treatments, orthodontia See "Using Your FSA to Pay for Dental Care" for tips
+- Dental care including copays, fluoride treatments, orthodontia See Paying for Eligible Dental Expenses for tips.

 - Vision Care (exams, glasses, contacts, solutions)